jedie/pysmartmeter/README.md

 # pysmartmeter

-Collect data from Hitchi Smartmeter (USB Version) and expose it via MQTT.
+Collect data from Hichi Smartmeter (USB Version) and expose it via MQTT.

 ## quickstart